nietjoost/h1-zombieland-mod/README.md

 Zombieland mod for H1 (MWR)

-Currently supports these maps:
+Supported maps:

+- Ambush
 - Bog

+(Note that all maps are supported, but the map edits are not supported)

 # How

 - Install [h1-mod](https://github.com/h1-mod/h1-mod)
-- Download this mod and place in the Modern Warfare Remastered\h1\scripts folder
+- Download this mod and place the 'rooieronnie_zombieland' folder in the Modern Warfare Remastered\h1\scripts\ folder
+- Start a private match or dedicated server to play the mod

 ## Showcase